 A key to making it all work is Billingsley’s ability to relocate 7-Eleven to a new site within its portfolio.
 The developer is riding a big wave of activity, with projects under way on many of the strategic land plays it has locked down across North Texas.

 It’s developing a 165,000-square-foot build-to-suit for Monitronics at its Mercer Business Park in Farmers Branch, where it can accommodate three additional 200,000-square-foot buildings.
 In Plano, it’s building a 180,000-square-foot facility at 6111 W. Plano Parkway, near the intersection of the Dallas North Tollway and State Highway 190.
 ReachLocal Inc., a growing tenant at Billingsley’s nearby 300-acre International Business Park, has already signed on for 100,000 square feet.
 The project should be ready for occupancy this summer.

 Billingsley’s latest gem is Cypress Waters.
 What began as a 355-acre site the company acquired from Luminant in 2004 has grown to more than 1,000 acres.
-According to marketing materials, plans call for up to 4.5 million square feet of office space, 100,000 square feet of retail space, and 10,000 residential units, along with schools, trails, parks, and a lakeside town center.
+Plans call for up to 4.5 million square feet of office space, 100,000 square feet of retail space, and 10,000 residential units, along with schools, trails, parks, and a lakeside town center.

 Three lakeside apartment and townhome communities—Parson’s Green, Scotch Creek, and Sycamore Park, are already either open or under construction.
 Office activity, too, is brisk.
 There’s a 180,000-square-foot spec project that will be ready for occupancy later this year, and a second 165,000-square-foot spec facility that will follow.